github-insights/github-insights.github.io/docs/configuration/configuration.md

 ## Rate Limiter

 First we have some basic variables that allow for some minor configurations.
-If you are not intending to get really into opimizing the service there should be no need to touch these.
+If you are not intending to get really into optimizing the service there should be no need to touch these.

 <table>